Develop effective working relationships with colleagues in logistics operations

 Prior knowledge that will help with this topic

-• Basic numeracy and literacy skills are assumed, as you will need to handle data and understand written instructions.
+• Basic numeracy and literacy skills (equivalent to Level 1 Functional Skills) to handle stock counts, delivery notes, and safety instructions.

 Key Terminology